 Outlining a clear path to our future accomplishments can be a healthy way to get over a bad mood and remind ourselves of things we can still do when we feel down.

-Talking to someone else can make you feel better about your bad days.
+Talking to someone else can make you feel better about your day.

-Try calling up a friend or family member who will let you vent, getting everything off your chest can also make it easier to deal with bad days.
+Try calling up a friend or relative who will let you vent, getting everything off your chest can also make it easier to deal with bad days.

 If you’re able, maybe go and visit this person or have them visit you.
 A little interaction with the people we enjoy being around can quickly reverse a bad day and any negative emotions you harbor because of it.